 The last of the 3 facts about myths give us an understanding of how they use different arguments to twist the data to convince people.

 The battle of myths vs. facts is an ongoing conflict in the cultural narrative.
 It is the battle of science, logic, and evidence against the strength of groupthink manipulation of religion.
 You win the war one person at a time.

 The awakening of the individual is key to bringing them into the light of the fiction which binds them.
-Many of the archaeologists and scientists of the 19th century were sure that the facts revealed to the world would be the end of organized religion.
+Many archaeologists and scientists of the 19th century were sure that the facts revealed to the world would be the end of organized religion.
 However, they underestimated the power of self-hypnosis and group hypnosis programming.
 Here are the steps for winning the war between “myths vs. facts.”

 Identify The Vehicles of The Programming

 The first thing you need to do is learn to see the metaphors, analogies, or word pictures within your worldview.
 We’ll describe these in a moment.
 You can find these vehicles in two ways.
 If you have religious beliefs, write the core tenets.
 Describe the word pictures that come to mind, and then identify the stories you associate with them.
 Ask yourself, why do I believe the story to be true?
 Is there empirical evidence?
 Does the evidence for this claim come from sources within the paradigm?

 When you identify your programming, you will have two lists.
 One is the programming with a general or popular meaning, and the other is your “personal meaning.”
 For example, your programming may include the symbol of the cross.
 In popular culture, this is a holy symbol.
 It’s the device on which they sacrifice a dying god.
 However, the meaning of this symbol could differ significantly for you.